 Medisolv will be supporting this measure in our ENCOR for Hospital Abstracted Measures software.
-Stay tuned for more information on when that will be available.
+You can learn more about the module and get a quote here.
 But if you don’t have a vendor like Medisolv, CMS will accept your data as a CSV or XML file, or you can opt to manually enter your data into CMS’s Hospital Quality Reporting system.

 How Will My Performance Be Scored?